Last Updated on

 Ice melt is an incredibly valuable tool to have in your home for your driveway.
 To avoid slippery accidents this winter, ice melt can help reduce the amount of black ice on your driveway and stairs.
 Fortunately, ice melt isn’t an expensive item to buy this autumn for the upcoming winter and can last quite a long time.
 Not to mention, it will make driving your car in and out of your driveway a lot easier this winter.

 There’s nothing more essential to have in your home during the colder winters ahead than a home heater.
 Although most modern homes come with central air units that can blast heat throughout your home, heaters are still essential to have to stay toasty.
 Fortunately, heaters also aren’t costly, so purchasing a few for your home won’t cost you a fortune.
-But, you should be on the lookout for Energy-Star certified heaters to avoid high-cost energy bills this winter.
+But, you should be on the lookout for eco-friendly heating appliances or Energy-Star certified heaters to avoid high-cost energy bills this winter.

 In case your home loses power this winter due to high winds and ice buildup on power lines, you should purchase a backup generator.
 Although generators are quite the investment to buy, you’ll be happy when you have power during a severe snow storm this winter.
 Unfortunately, utility companies aren’t always the fastest getting power back up and running; a backup generator can supply you with power immediately as soon as yours goes out.